 Cons:

-5. Rankscale AI
+6. Rankscale AI

 Pros:

-- Unique AI-focused site audits offer actionable recommendations.
+- Unique AI-focused site audits.

-- Sentiment analysis helps you gauge brand perception in AI responses.
+- Sentiment analysis helps gauge brand perception.

 - Flexible credit-based pricing model.